MGL c.129, § 26B Hatching eggs; baby chicks or live poultry; restriction on sale, transportation or importation

-"Debating over backyard chickens," by Barak Y. Orbach & Frances R. Sjoberg, 44 Connnecticut Law Review CONNtemplations 1 (Winter 2012).
-Available through document delivery service
+"Debating over backyard chickens," by Barak Y. Orbach & Frances R. Sjoberg, 44 Connecticut Law Review CONNtemplations 1 (Winter 2012).
+Available through document delivery service.

 "Enforcement of zoning ordinances and other legal requirements precluding keeping of livestock and other animals," by Colleen K. Sanson, 120 American Jurisprudence Proof of Facts 3d 253 (2011).